conceptcartography/conceptcartography/docs/concepts/epistemic-injustice.md

 ## 📖 Definitions

-> "a wrong done to someone specifically in their capacity as a knower."
-(Fricker, 2007, p.
-1)
+> "a wrong done to someone specifically in their capacity as a knower" (Fricker 2007, 1).

 ## 📚 References